tiagomelo/go-retryable-httpclient/README.md

 - `WithRetryWaitMax` specifies maximum time to wait before retrying
 - `WithCheckRetryPolicy` specifies the policy for handling retries, and is called after each request
 - `WithRequestDumpLogger` specifies a function that receives the request dump for logging purposes
+- `WithResponseDumpLogger` specifies a function that receives the response dump for logging purposes

 ## usage